Donny-bla/segmentation-upsampler/paper/paper.md

 ![Comparison against other methods.
 As depicted in the figure, the trilinear interpolation method has the highest error.
 The performance of our mesh-based method is slightly better compared to the Nearest Neighbor method.
 The sudden improvement at 0.5 may be related to index rounding.
 The mesh-based method outperforms the other two methods across the tested upsampling scales.](figure/method_comparsion.svg)

-*Figure 4: Comparison against other methods.*
+*Figure 4: Upsampling accuracy comparison of the mesh-based upsampling algorithm against trilinear and nearest-neighbour upsampling.*

 Figure 4 shows that the trilinear interpolation method has the highest error across the tested upsampling regime.
 The performance of our mesh-based method is slightly better than the nearest-neighbor method.
 The sudden improvement at $dx = 0.5$ may be related to index rounding.
 Interestingly, all three methods show a trend of decreasing error percentage as the scale of upsampling increases, especially when $dx$ reaches 0.5.
 This trend may result from the normalization by volume; the number of voxels in the volume increases faster than the number of voxels at the object interface that are challenging to upsample accurately, as the scale of upsampling increases.

 ## Demonstration
-Figure 5 presents a demonstration of a spine with input parameters $\sigma = 0.7$ and isovalue = 0.4.
+Figure 5 presents a demonstration of the upsampling of a multi-label spine segmentation with input parameters $\sigma = 0.7$ and isovalue = 0.4.
 The input data is sourced from Liebl $et$ $al$.
 2021 [^14].
 This demonstration involves upsampling at a scale of 0.8 with spacing at [0.2910, 0.2910, 1.2500].
-As depicted in the figure, despite the input data having a staircased appearance, our algorithm successfully smooths some of the output surface.
+As depicted in the figure, our algorithm successfully smooths some of the originally staircased verteral interfaces.
 This smoothing effect is particularly evident at the bottom vertebra.

 ![spineDemo](figure/spineDemo.svg)

 *Figure 5: Result demonstration of a spine.*

-Figure 6 illustrates another example of an upsampled medical image with input parameters $\sigma = 0.4$ and isovalue = 0.4, showcasing a liver obtained from the dataset [^15].
+Figure 6 illustrates another example of an upsampled multi-label medical image with input parameters $\sigma = 0.4$ and isovalue = 0.4, showcasing a liver obtained from the female Visible Human Project dataset [^15].
 This demonstration also involves upsampling at a scale of 0.8 with spacing at [1, 1, 1].
-As shown in the figure, our algorithm clearly upsampled the structure for several complex, attached shapes, leaving no gaps between different labels.
+As shown in the figure, our algorithm clearly upsampled the structure for several complex, attached shapes, without leaving gaps between labels.

 ![liverDemo](figure/liverDemo.svg)